 If you own an Android phone running a largely stock experience or use a launcher that mimics it, the chances are you have the Google Discover feed to the left of your home screen.
 The artist formally known as Google Now/Feed is now just a selection of articles (and, more recently, ads) from around the web according to what Google thinks you're into.
 Aside from the controls on each post, there's also a place in the Google app's settings to customize your content.
 It's been given a makeover and also a new name — Interests.
 Read More

 Sometimes, getting companies to admit what we all know is a huge game of cat and mouse.
 We all know, for example, that Motorola was still making phones before Google bought the company and still has to release some of those phones.
 We can also guess, based on the most recent Googorola announcements, that the hardware is good, but not really up to the standards we have come to expect from, say, the Nexus line.
 Well, in a stunning display of candor, Google's CFO agrees.

 During a session at the Morgan Stanley Technology Conference, the Chief Financial Officer for the software giant said that the products that Motorola is currently working on "aren't 'wow' by Google standards."
-That's not just speaking about past devices (which companies are typically more willing to be honest about).
 Read More